Updated July 9, 2019

 - Export templates

 The Avalara integration requires significant overhaul of the internal tax handling code and database structure.
 There is no requirement that you subscribe to a tax service to handle your taxes.
 If you do, the user interface is slightly different in several places and you must use that tax service for all tax-related calculations.
-If you choose not to subscribe, the desktop client will behave as before but you will probably need to update any tax-related customizations.
+If you choose not to subscribe, the desktop client will behave as before but you will need to update tax-related customizations.

 In Other Areas